-Clearwater Spas has been the recipient of many awards including “Innovation of the year” by the Bayer Foundation for the RIM cabinets, Best of Class by poolandspa.com, and has high ratings and satisfaction from customers.
+Clearwater Spas has been the recipient of many awards including “Innovation of the year” by the Bayer Foundation, Best of Class by poolandspa.com, and has high ratings and satisfaction from customers.

 Some hot tubs are made in countries known for cheap labor and few environmental regulations in order to decrease production costs.
 It is wise to beware of these hot tubs made outside of the U.S. and Canada where inexperienced staff translates into a much lower quality product.

-Clearwater Spas are manufactured in the Woodinville, WA USA.
+Clearwater Spas are manufactured in Arlington, WA USA.

 Most quality hot tubs are made with acrylic.
 Acrylic is a hard durable plastic that is resistant to chemical and UV damage.
 Some cheaper hot tubs are made of rotary molded plastics, like a kayak or portable table.
 Ask your dealer which brands offer the best quality and which brands to steer away from.